amanangira/blog/content/posts/go-concurrency/sync-package/three-channel-and-select.md

 1. I have instantiated a high starting point to start calculating prime number.
 2. I have set up a very brute technique of finding whether the provided number is prime number.
 3. I have set up a reader to read from `primeNumerStream` and print and until signalled otherwise.
-4. I have used the `done` channel to wait for the Go routines to finish.
+4. I have used the `done` channel to wait for the goroutines to finish.

 ##### Application
 - Composing together channel streams.